How to set up your internet in a new home

 Before moving to your new home:

-2. Contact Astound for service in your new location
+- Contact Astound to confirm service availability in your new location

-4. Audit your internet hardware to see what can be reused
+- Audit your home internet setup to see what equipment can be reused

 Understanding WiFi and the role of a router in your new home

-WiFi is a wireless networking technology that allows devices such as computers, mobile devices and IoT devices to exchange data across the internet.
+WiFi is a wireless networking technology that allows computers, mobile devices, smart TVs and IoT devices to exchange data across the internet.
+A strong WiFi connection ensures seamless internet access across your home network.

 A mesh WiFi system provides various advantages, such as: